akarapatakis/ForgeAir/README.md

-# ForgeAir
+# ForgeAir - Work In Progress (DO NOT USE)

 <p align="center">
   <img src="docs/assets/readme-banner.png" width="100%" alt="ForgeAir Banner">
 </p>
-<h2>🚧 Due to my Panhellenic exams, I am currently unable to develop ForgeAir
+<h2>🚧 Due to my Panhellenic exams, I am currently unable to develop and
-actively. </h2>
+ maintain ForgeAir. </h2>

-**ForgeAir** is a modern, modular and lightweight radio automation system built with C# and WPF.
+**ForgeAir** is a w.i.p modern, modular and lightweight radio automation system built with C# and WPF.
 Designed for my use case mainly but that does not limit you in choosing ForgeAir.

----

-## ✨ Features

-- 🎵 High-performance audio engines (BASS & NAudio) with VST Plugin support (limited to BASS only) with support for WaveOut, DirectSound and WASAPI (ASIO support only on NAudio)
-- 🎙️ Sweeper overlays, FX, rebroadcasting, crossfading, and streaming support
-- 📞 Audience messages by SMS via Android using [ForgeCrowd](https://github.com/akarapatakis/ForgeCrowd)
-- 🛠 Ability to create plugins using an [SDK](https://github.com/akarapatakis/ForgePluginSDK)
-- 💾 RDS/RBDS, DAB+ PAD and Internet Text
-- 🧠 Clean MVVM architecture using Caliburn.Micro
-- ⚡ Friendly configuration through INI
-- 👀 Small but handy features like Traffic Announcemnts, Dynamic Jingles, Temperature etc.

 ---